matthewscharles/instrument-maker/README.md

 # About Instrument Maker

 This is an open source framework for digital instrument building with sensors, with improving access in mind.
 For [Pure Data](http://puredata.info/) running on [Bela](http://bela.io) / [Raspberry Pi](https://www.raspberrypi.org/) + [Arduino](https://www.arduino.cc/).
-Code currently developed by [Charles Matthews](http://ardisson.net/) through a series of collaborations in the UK and Canada (details soon, but for now this page is written from a personal perspective) - get in touch if you would like to contribute!
+Code developed by [Charles Matthews](http://ardisson.net/), with workshops currently in development in collaboration with [Gift Tshuma](http://www.utchoir.com/) and more in the pipeline.
+Get in touch if you would like to contribute!

 Distributed under the terms of the **GNU Public license version 3** (for now  / not sure how appropriate to this project / need to read up on this).